js044/nenrikido/content/blog/post/2024/deploy-site.md

 Hopefully, this was at least somewhat helpful.
 I'm hardly an expert on GitHub, CLIs, or SSGs, so getting everything to work the way I wanted it to was (and still is!) often intimidating and unapproachable.
 I am the sort of person who needs lots of examples and hand-holding to feel confident in implementing something new (or, more typically, to mess it up over and over until I figure things out), so I thought it would make sense to write up the sort of guide I would have liked back then.
 Maybe then I wouldn't have tried to upload my entire root directory to Neocities with the CLI...

 Well, anyways.
 Apologies for the trickle of site updates.
 I am actually moving yet again, and there's so much to be done on this site that I often feel dizzy just thinking about it.
 Still, I plan to see it through to the very end.
 Hope you are all doing well.

+**UPDATE (08/20/24)**: Something I've noticed about these tools and figure should be documented is that the CLI is much better at explaining the cause of errors.
+The GitHub Action just returns an error with fetching the API, but the CLI is very specific about why your site update failed.
+It's how I discovered the (now fixed) [filename character bug](https://github.com/neocities/neocities/issues/498), in fact!
+So, I'd argue the CLI feels more reliable, if clunkier and less convenient.